conan-io/docs/reference/commands/custom_commands.rst

-.. _examples_extensions_custom_commands:
+.. _reference_commands_custom_commands:

 Custom commands
 =================

-Since Conan 2.0, it's so easy to create your own Conan commands.
+It's possible to create your own Conan commands to solve self-needs thanks to Python and Conan public API powers altogether.

 Location and naming
 --------------------

 All the custom commands must be located in ``[YOUR_CONAN_HOME]/extensions/commands/`` folder.
+If you don't know where ``[YOUR_CONAN_HOME]`` is located, you can run :command:`conan config home` to check it.

-If _commands_ one is not created yet, you will have to create the directory.
+If _commands_ sub-directory is not created yet, you will have to create it.
 Those custom commands files must be Python files and start with the prefix ``cmd_[your_command_name].py``.
 The call to the custom commands is like any other existing Conan one: :command:`conan your_command_name`.

 Scoping